 There are also a few other lifestyle factors that can contribute to bloating besides your diet, Dr. Veloso says.
 For example, if you chew gum, drink carbonated beverages, or smoke, that can cause you to swallow air and make you feel bloated, she says.
 Anxiety can also cause some people to gulp more air, which then leads to more bloating and burping, she says.
 If this sounds like you, then curbing these habits (or attempting to manage your anxiety) may help reduce the amount of bloating that you feel on a daily basis.
 All of this is to say that your desire to unbutton your pants after a meal is likely not a reason for alarm.

-That said, if you have persistent bloating regardless of what you eat, or if you have other symptoms beyond just bloating (like diarrhea, abdominal pain, weight loss, and/or increased flatulence), then you should probably see a doctor, Dr. Veloso says.
+That said, if you have persistent bloating regardless of what you eat, or if you have other symptoms beyond just bloating (like diarrhoea, abdominal pain, weight loss, and/or increased flatulence), then you should probably see a doctor, Dr. Veloso says.
 It could be a sign of something more serious, like Celiac disease, in which case your doctor will need to run blood tests to determine what's going on, she says.

 Or sometimes bloating is a symptom of "small bowel bacterial overgrowth," which tends to happen in people with diabetes or scleroderma, Dr. Veloso says.
 What that means is "their [bowels] become slower, so then bacteria can also overgrow in them," she says.
-Usually, this causes abdominal pain, cramps, and diarrhea, but can be treated with antibiotics and a change in diet, according to Medline Plus.
-There's also a slim chance that your constant bloating could be a tumor or a symptom of ovarian cancer, according to Medline Plus.
+Usually, this causes abdominal pain, cramps, and diarrhoea, but can be treated with antibiotics and a change in diet, according to Medline Plus.
+There's also a slim chance that your constant bloating could be a tumour or a symptom of ovarian cancer, according to Medline Plus.
 But if you just tend to get a little puffy and bloated after meals, again, that usually is very normal.

 While it's a good idea to just accept your bloating for what it is, it's also important to know what your abdominal region is like on a regular day so you can tell when something is supremely out of whack.
 "We always tolerate bloating if it's just mild, but if it's significant, it can be uncomfortable for the patient," Dr. Veloso says.
 But if you've already talked to your doctor, and your bloating isn't related to any health issues, your best bet is probably opting for an elastic waistband.
-Luckily, there are some chic options out there.